-Eat like a pro soccer player in regards to foods and drinks to intake.
+Eat like a pro soccer player in regards to what foods and drinks to intake.
 The older you get the more athletes should realize how important eating healthy is.
 Your muscles will perform better when you eat the right foods.
 For instance, eggs and chicken will give you protein to protect your muscles.
 In addition, you need carbs for energy, therefore pasta or rice.
 Below you’ll learn the best foods to eat for each meal.

 Difference from pros vs youth

-Pro players play their games in the evening.
-This means their pre-game meal will be different from having an 11am game.
+Pro players play their games in the evening… This means their pre-game meal will be different from having an 11am game.

 Youth players often have matches in the morning…